JovKun/TOTAL_BS/UPDATES.md

 - Jeremy was resting due to the chem test D:

 ### **v0.5** - April 27, 2023
-- Nathan adjusted the in-game character size to adapt to monitor
+- Nathan adjusted the in-game character size to adapt to monitor sizes
 - Nathan added a background image to the main screen
+- Jovian
-- Jovian rounded off buttons
+  - Rounded off main menu buttons
-- Jovian switched the characters to objects
+  - Switched the characters to individual objects
 - Jeremy did some work on the button hover mechanic

 ### **v0.4** - April 25, 2023